 Design, permits and approvals

 Someone has to design your system before it can be built.
 Some contractors use the same design for all installations, others will customize a system based on your unique site, objectives, and preferences.
-All systems require an electrical permit.
-Any roof mounted system will also require a building permit.
-Any grid-connected system will require a connection application and probably a connection fee.
+All systems require an electrical permit and roofs mounted solar arrays require a building permit.
+Grid-connected systems require a utility connection application and fee.
 Ground mounted systems may require other municipal approvals.
 All of these things take time and effort to process.

 Utility connection fees

 Connecting any generation system to the grid will require an ‘offer to connect’ from your Local Distribution Company (LDC) and will have a corresponding connection fee.
 This fee varies by project scale and LDC.
 Most residential connections cost around $800+HST; commercial connections cost more.

 - Contractor experience and qualifications;